Perspective | An Air Force sergeant killed himself on the steps of the Lincoln Memorial. The note he left is heartbreaking.

-Before Veterans Day, he posted a 1,116-word message, his longest yet.
+Before Veterans Day, he posted a 1,116 word message, his longest yet.

-Then, in a green T-shirt with an American flag emblazoned across his chest, the 31-year-old walked to the steps of the Lincoln Memorial and shot himself in the head.
+Then, in a green T-shirt with an American flag emblazoned across his chest, the 31-year-old walked to the steps of the Lincoln Memorial and shot himself.

 Statistics tell us at least 16 other members of the military community also took their lives that Monday night and every night — the average daily toll — leading up to Veterans Day, when the nation thanks veterans for their service with a free 10-piece order of boneless chicken wings or a free doughnut.

-At 7:09 p.m., minutes after he posted his suicide note, his friends began responding:
+At 7:09 p.m., minutes after he posted the note, his friends began responding:

 “Kenny, you are loved.
 Do not do this!!”